zeamador/lattice-recipes/README.md

 All our releases are hosted on GitHub, and can be viewed [here][releases].

 ### Updating Documentation
-All of our documentation is located in this file or in ``lattice-recipes/docs/``.
-There is no product website to update when deploying a new release, but the requirements and design documentation should be kept up to date.
+All of our developer documentation can be found and edited in this file or in ``lattice-recipes/docs/``.
+There is no product website to update when deploying a new release, but the user facing documentation in ``lattice-recipes/app/views/about/index.html.erb`` should be kept up to date.
 All documentation prior to the feature complete release can be accessed in ``lattice-recipes/docs/`` of our [Beta Release][beta].

 ## Testing